Vannevelj/vannevel.net/src/pages/articles/2019-06-04---Quick-And-Easy-Https-On-Azure/index.md

 ![DNS configuration](./dns-config.PNG)

 At this point, given some time for the DNS changes to propagate, your site will be available under your custom domain.
-HTTP itself won't work though, considering the certificate issued is for `*.azurewebsites.com` and not your own domain.
+HTTPS itself won't work though, considering the certificate issued is for `*.azurewebsites.com` and not your own domain.

 At this point you sign up for a Cloudflare account.
 When created you can add a site under the Free plan which contains everything we need.